nrapstine-usgs/hpc-101-webinar/SLURM.md

 `squeue -u <username> `: display all jobs for a specified user

-`scancel`: cancel running or pending job

-`scancel -u <username>`: cancel all jobs for a specified user

 `sidle`: report summary of what is currently running on the cluster.

 ```